 Youth should be active in all parts of the church, and that includes worship.
 We have had a number of youth participate regularly in our music ministries over the past few years by singing, playing guitar and bass, and participating in the handbell choir.
 Youth are also welcome to participate in leading worship through being liturgists, greeters, and ushers.
 Once a year the youth also plan and lead all of worship on “Youth Sunday.”
 Here youth learn what goes into preparing a worship service and find what it is that God is calling them to share with the larger body.

 Youth in Leadership

 In addition to leadership roles in worship, youth are welcome to join in leadership roles both within the congregation and within the presbytery.
 We also have had a number of Youth active in the educational programming of the church, especially teaching Sunday School and leading VBS.
-Other leadership opportunities include taking on roles in committees, volunteering as a librarian, becoming an elder, and serving on the PYC at the presbytery level.
+Other leadership opportunities include taking on roles in committees, becoming an elder, and serving on the PYC at the presbytery level.